joshban99/azure-devops-wif-migration-scripts/README.md

 **Usage:**
 1. Ensure you have the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) installed and authenticated.
 2. Update the `$OrganizationUrl` variable with your Azure DevOps organization URL.
+3. Update the `$json` variable with the details you want to add to your Service Connections.
-3. Run the script in PowerShell:
+4. Run the script in PowerShell:
    ```powershell
    .\azdo-service-connection-cleanup.ps1
    ```
-4. Follow the interactive prompts to audit, convert, or clean up service connections.
+5. Follow the interactive prompts to audit, convert, or clean up service connections.

 ---